 TTMIK Story time – Kind of like Iyagi, except it’s one person telling a story.
 It comes with the Korean and English scripts.
 Stories are interesting and its a great way to pick up new vocabulary.

-KoreanClas101.com’s Youtube listening comprehension playlist.
+KoreanClas101.com’s listening comprehension playlist.
 I really like this series they did.
 They play a short listening track with some visual elements, and at the end of it they ask you some listening comprehension questions.
 There are different playlists available for different difficulty levels.
+Unfortunately this is available only to subscribers, but in conjunction with all the other resources available, it is worth a one month sub to see if you like it.

 Mastertopik.
 I’ve endorsed this one a number of times and have enrolled in two of their courses myself.
 It is a series of online lectures with difficulty levels corresponding to TOPIK.
 It is taught entirely in Korean.
 Unfortunately it is not the cheapest resource out there.
 The price is about $100 for 44 lectures, each about 50 minutes long.
 If you are looking for a primary study material to use on a day to day basis, I strongly recommend this if you can afford it.
 I would say if you finish an entire course and reflect, you will notice your listening would have improved a lot.
 (They aren’t paying me to write this!!)